-- 1. The examiner records the results of an examination in Osiris, including the date on which the examination was held or, in the case of a practical exercise, the date on which the exercise was completed. - 2.
+- 1. The examiner records the results of an examination in OSIRIS, including the date on which the examination was held or, in the case of a practical exercise, the date on which the exercise was completed. - 2.
 The examiner may determine the latest date by which a practical exercise must be completed, such as the date on which a report must be handed in.
-This information must be included in the relevant subject overview in the study guide. - 3.
-The deadline by which the examiner must have determined the results of both a written examination and a practical exercise has been laid down in Article 19 of the Teaching and Examination Regulations.
+This information must be included in the relevant course description in the study guide.
+The deadlines will be published by no later than when the module starts.

-Article 16 - Retention of work and results
+Article 16 Retention of work and results

 - 1. Due to the possibility of appeals proceedings, student work that has been assessed must be retained for at least two years after the date of the exam.
-Assessed work is in any case, but not exclusively, taken to mean: the associated examinations and the model answers and standards established in writing. - 2.
-By way of derogation of Section 1, and in connection with the re-accreditation of degree programmes, successfully completed degree audits and related papers (Master's theses), as well as the relevant assessment forms, must be retained for at least seven years. - 3.
+Assessed work is in any case, but not exclusively, taken to mean: the associated examinations and the model answers and standards established in writing. - By way of derogation of Section 1, and in connection with the re-accreditation of degree programmes, successfully completed degree audits and related papers, as well as the relevant assessment forms, must be retained for at least seven years. - 3.
 By way of derogation of Section 1, three-dimensional projects must be retained by the examiner for at least six weeks after the results have been published.
 In the event that no result has been published, the aforementioned period will commence on the date on which the exam is held. - 4.
 The results of exams will be retained by the Student Administration for a period of at least 10 years.

-Paragraph 4 - Exemption / curriculum components completed elsewhere
+Exemption / curriculum components completed elsewhere

-Article 17 - Exemption application procedure
+Article 17 Exemption application procedure

-An application for an exemption from all or part of a subject must be submitted to the Board of Examiners in writing, stating the reasons for the exemption request, together with any documentary evidence.
+An application for an exemption from all or part of a course must be submitted to the Board of Examiners in writing, stating the reasons for the exemption request, together with any documentary evidence.
 The student must attach the recommendation of the examiner concerned to his/her application.

-Article 18 - Official date of an exemption
+Article 18 Official date of an exemption